Passing on the Right - Legal or Ilegal?

-The easy calls are passing on the right on a highway with multiple lanes going in the same direction (which is fine) and passing on the right on a duel lane highway (which is terribly illegal).
+The easy calls are passing on the right on a highway with multiple lanes going in the same direction (which is fine) and passing on the right on a dual lane highway (which is terribly illegal).
 In the latter case, other drivers have a reasonable expectation that other traffic is going to obey the rules of the road and not be passed on the right.

-You can also overtake the lead vehicle on the shoulder on a left hand turn, again if the circumstances make it safe to do so.
-You need to see what is there to be seen in front of you and make a determination if it is completely safe.
+You can also overtake the lead vehicle on the shoulder on a left-hand turn, again if the circumstances make it safe to do so.
+You need to see what is there to be seen in front of you and make a determination if it is entirely safe.

 Subsection (d) is the key.
 But it begs the question of when it is lawful to pass on the right.
-This question is answered by Section 21-304 of the Maryland Transportation Article When Passing on Right is Permitted states:
+This question is answered by Section 21-304 of the Maryland Transportation Article titled When Passing on Right is Permitted states:

-(a) In general.- Subject to the requirements of subsection (b) of this section, the driver of a vehicle may overtake and pass to the right of another vehicle only:
+- In general - Subject to the requirements of subsection (b) of this section, the driver of a vehicle may overtake and pass to the right of another vehicle only:

 - if the overtaken vehicle is making or about to make a left turn:

-- On a highway with unobstructed pavement no occupied by parked vehicles and wide enough for two or more lines of vehicles moving lawfully in the same direction as the overtaking vehicle; or
+- On a highway with unobstructed pavement not occupied by parked vehicles and wide enough for two or more lines of vehicles moving lawfully in the same direction as the overtaking vehicle; or

 - On any one-way roadway, if the roadway is free from obstruction and wide enough for two or more lines of moving vehicles.